-Islam requires wealthy Muslims to pay 2.5 percent of their accumulated annual wealth that is in excess of their personal possessions to the poor and the needy; this duty its third pillar.
+Islam requires wealthy Muslims to pay 2.5 percent of their accumulated annual wealth that is in excess of their personal possessions to the poor and the needy; this duty is its third pillar.

-This prescribed charity is paid by the rich not as a favour to the poor, but because it is the right of the poor to be from the excess wealth of the rich.
+This prescribed charity is paid by the rich not as a favour to the poor, but because it is the right of the poor to benefit from the excess wealth of the rich.
 This process allows charity to be given without making the poor feel impelled to ask the rich or subjecting him to disgrace.
 This minimum amount is all that wealthy Muslims are required to spend.
 As for the maximum amount, Islam has afforded them many opportunities to compete with one another and spend on various good causes.
 This results in attaining more wealth, health, success and happiness in this life; and in the hereafter, they will find ample rewards and eternal bliss.

-The Qur'an likens those who spend their wealth in God's way like a grain that grows into seven ears with a hundred grains in each ear, which are then multiply up to seven hundred times, God increases their reward.
-To those who act with sincerity and good intentions and those who spend their wealth for the good, He is extremely generous, and He has full knowledge of people's intentions: "The likeness of those who spend their wealth in God's way is as the likeness of a grain which grows seven ears, in every ear a hundred grains.
-God gives increase manifold to whom He wills.
-God is Munificent and All-Knowing" (2:261).
+The Qur'an likens those who spend their wealth in God's way to a grain that grows into seven ears with a hundred grains in each ear, which are then multiplied up to seven hundred times, God increases their reward.
+To those who act with sincerity and good intentions and those who spend their wealth for good, He is extremely generous, and He has full knowledge of people's intentions:

+"The likeness of those who spend their wealth in God's way is as the likeness of a grain which grows